Who can apply?

 Artists, community associations, activists, educational organizations, school and university groups, health organizations, youth organizations, journalists, media groups, community welfare organizations, environmental organizations, human rights groups, justice related organizations, girls and boys clubs, community reconciliation or cohesion groups, mediators, restaurants, cafes, parent-teacher associations, citizen review boards, tenant or neighborhood associations, church or faith-based groups.

 To help inspire your thinking and to give you an idea of the breadth of approaches we will consider, we’ve put together a list of possible projects that may be funded:

-- Local media that cultivates different voices and helps people deconstruct their own biases and fears to come up with solutions;
+- Local media that cultivates different voices and helps people deconstruct their own biases and fears, in order to come up with solutions;

-- Artists or other culture-makers who bring together people in conflict to co-create something meaningful (such as murals, peace gardens, community performance art, etc.);
+- Artists or other culture-makers and projects that bring together people in conflict to co-create something meaningful (such as murals, peace gardens, community performance art, etc.);

-- Healing divisions through spiritual practice or community (non-proselytizing);
+- Healing divisions through spiritual practice or faith-based community activities (strictly non-proselytizing);

 - Working the land as a tool to bring people together;